pantrypoints/sp/content/en/research/countries/china/xi/chapter-06d.md

 rich and specific connotations.
-Section 3 Firmly implement the strategic arrangement for building a modern socialist country in an all-round way The strategic arrangements made by the 19th National Congress of the Communist Party of China for the development of socialism with Chinese characteristics in the new era are not only based on the current development reality of China, but also adapt to the future development trend of China, completely outline the timetable and road map for the construction of China's modern socialist
+Section 3 Firmly implement the strategic arrangement for building a modern socialist country in an all-round way The strategic arrangements made by the 19th National Congress of the CCP for the development of socialism with Chinese characteristics in the new era are not only based on the current development reality of China, but also adapt to the future development trend of China, completely outline the timetable and road map for the construction of China's modern socialist